Thursday, July 21, 2022

 And what about Württemberg's hymn?
 Will it still be allowed to be sung?

-Stop the blog: This morning, the motion by students to change the name of the university to "University of Tübingen" did not find a majority in the University Senate.
+Stop the blog: This morning, the students' motion to change the university's name to "University of Tübingen" did not find a majority in the University Senate.
 Fifteen members of the Senate voted in favor of the motion, 16 against, and 2 abstained.

 *